All Star Cricket 2020 – Mobile Cricket Game UX Design

 I conducted several stakeholder interviews early on during the beginning phase of the project.
 My goal was to understand the vision of the founders, their current business goals for the product and how they defined success.

-Summary : It’s a worlds first multiplayer cricket game, It is aimed at mid-core mobile gamers from tier 2/3 cities.
-It is available on the Google Play Store.
+Summary: It’s a world’s first multiplayer cricket game, aimed at mid-core mobile gamers from tier 2/3 cities.
+Available on the Google Play Store.
 Expected to entertain and engage 1M+ cricket fans all over the world.

 Discovery